socotecio/django-socio-grpc/docs/features/pagination.rst

 DSG works with pagination the same way `DRF Pagination <https://www.django-rest-framework.org/api-guide/pagination/>`_ does.
 It uses the `Django Pagination system <https://docs.djangoproject.com/en/5.0/topics/pagination/>`_ and its `Paginator` class.

-That means DSG supports the default pagination class from DRF as `PageNumberPagination <https://www.django-rest-framework.org/api-guide/pagination/#pagenumberpagination>`_, `LimitOffsetPagination <https://www.django-rest-framework.org/api-guide/pagination/#limitoffsetpagination>`_ and `CursorPagination <https://www.django-rest-framework.org/api-guide/pagination/#cursorpagination>`_.
-It also supports creating your `own class <https://www.django-rest-framework.org/api-guide/pagination/#custom-pagination-styles>`_ for advanced pagination functionalities.
+That means DSG supports the default pagination class from DRF like `PageNumberPagination <https://www.django-rest-framework.org/api-guide/pagination/#pagenumberpagination>`_, `LimitOffsetPagination <https://www.django-rest-framework.org/api-guide/pagination/#limitoffsetpagination>`_ and `CursorPagination <https://www.django-rest-framework.org/api-guide/pagination/#cursorpagination>`_.
+It also supports creating your `own Pagination <https://www.django-rest-framework.org/api-guide/pagination/#custom-pagination-styles>`_ for advanced pagination functionalities.

 Pagination can be :ref:`enabled globally<pagination-using-it-globally>` for the all the project or for :ref:`only some services<pagination-using-it-by-service>`.